ylabrj/i2c_Rpi_Arduino_OLED/README.md

 This is quick tutorial on using a two-wire i2c bus to link together:

 *  A Raspberry Pi 2 Model B running Python
-*  A T-Cobbler for linking the Raspberry Pi's GPIO pins to the breadboard
+*  Optional: a T-Cobbler for linking the Raspberry Pi's GPIO pins to the breadboard
 *  A SSD1603 128x32 OLED display
 *  An Arduino Uno
 *  An Arduino Micro